top of page

 This can be done for a variety of reasons, such as for safety, security, or to prevent the spread of disease.
 Confinement can take many forms, such as imprisonment, house arrest, or quarantine.
 It can also refer to the physical boundaries within which something is contained, such as a confined space or confined area.
 In all cases, confinement implies a restriction of freedom or movement in some way.

-Example sentences of confine
+Example sentences containing confine

 1. The zookeepers confine the animals to their respective enclosures.